 Paragraph 5.2.3.1., amend to read:

 “5.2.3.1.
-In the case of automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver, this requirement shall be verified by using one of the following two test procedures, at the choice of the manufacturer:”
+In the case of automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver or by the ADS.
+This requirement shall be verified by using one of the following two test procedures, at the choice of the manufacturer:”

 Paragraph 5.2.4.2., amend to read:

 “5.2.4.2.
-In the case of vehicles equipped with automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver, this requirement shall be verified by using one of the following two test procedures, at the choice of the manufacturer:”
+In the case of vehicles equipped with automatically activated door locking systems which are installed optionally and/or which can be de-activated by the driver or by the ADS.
+This requirement shall be verified by using one of the following two test procedures, at the choice of the manufacturer:”

 Paragraphs 5.3.1. and 5.3.2., after (b), add a new paragraph to read: